engineyard/ey-docs/pages/make-changes-to-nginx-or-monit-configuration.md

-#Using Keep Files to edit Configurations on AppCloud
+#Use keep files to customize and maintain configurations on AppCloud

+###Introduction

-A **keep file** gives you the flexibility to modify configuration settings on your `/data` EBS volume.
+A **keep file** gives you the flexibility to modify configuration settings in specific files within the /data and /etc directories of your EBS (Amazon Elastic Block Storage) volume.

-When our Chef scripts go to write out these templates, it will check the filesystem for a file with *keep* in the filename.
-If that file exists, then the Chef script won't write out the template and leave the one currently there.
+When Engine Yard's Chef goes to create configuration files from its recipe templates, it checks the filesystem for certain files prefaced with _keep_.
+If such files exist, then the Chef recipe doesn't create new configuration files; instead it leaves the keep files in place.

-For example, if the template was to write out `/data/myservice.conf`, it would look for `/data/keep.myservice.conf`.
-If its found, it skips writing out this template.
+For example, if the template is about to write out a configuration file called /data/myservice.conf, Chef first looks for /data/keep.myservice.conf.
+If this file is found, then Chef skips writing out the template-base configuration file.
+And, the keep.myservice.conf file is used instead.

-To manually change these files and keep them, rename the default file from `file.name` to `keep.file.name`.

-##Available Files to Change
+###Files that can be keep files

+These are the files that can be made into keep files.

+**Note:** Only this subset of files in the /etc or /data directories can be made into keep files.
+Other files in these directories might be overwritten or ignored even if they have been prefaced with "keep".

 * /etc/engineyard/collectd.conf
 * /data/#{appname}/shared/config/database.yml